-What programs & services are available for students?
+What programs and services are available for students?

 The California Mini-Corps program is a statewide program that places college students in local elementary and high schools in an effort to develop future teachers.
 College of the Desert students who join the Mini-Corps program will provide academic support to students from migrant family backgrounds and serve as a liaison between the child’s parents and the local school systems.
 To be eligible to participate in the Mini-Corps program, a student should come from a migrant family background and be enrolled in 12 semester units.
 To learn more or to request an application, please call (760) 862-1316.

-College of the Desert students who are also TANF recipients, as identified by the County of Riverside, are eligible to receive specialized services to assist them in achieving their educational goals.
-These services include assistance in obtaining County book vouchers, work study opportunities, individualized academic counseling, and other support services.
+Any student attending College of the Desert who is receiving financial assistance through the county and state programs of CalWORKs/GAIN or DPSS may receive services designed to assist them in obtaining their educational goals through this program.
+These services include assistance in obtaining county book vouchers, work study opportunities, individualized academic counseling, and other support services.
 For additional information about CalWORKs, please visit the CalWORKs office located on the second floor of the Cravens Student Services Center or call (760) 862-1343.

 The primary goal of the Counseling Center is to provide learning opportunities for students to clarify their values and goals, to make decisions, and to develop self-esteem, self-confidence, and self-direction as related to their educational objectives.

 Toward this goal, the staff of highly trained and diversely experienced professional counseling faculty are available to assist students with identifying their needs, assessing their strengths, and overcoming barriers.
 Counselors assist students in selecting the appropriate programs of study relative to their chosen objectives.
 Educational objectives may include completion of a vocational program, meeting major requirements for transfer to a four-year college or university, enhancement of employment skills, or improvement of basic skills.
 Services available include:

 - New Student Orientation